nuwa-protocol/NIPs/nips/nip-2.md

 ## Reference Implementation

-*(Placeholder: Link to reference implementation to be added.)*
+The official reference implementation for this protocol is part of the [`@nuwa-ai/identity-kit`](https://github.com/nuwa-protocol/nuwa/tree/main/nuwa-kit/typescript/packages/identity-kit) SDK.
+Specifically, its `auth/v1` module provides a complete implementation of the HTTP-based authentication flow:
+-   `DIDAuth.v1.createSignature`: Creates a NIP-2 compliant signature object over a given payload.
+-   `DIDAuth.v1.toAuthorizationHeader`: Encodes the signature object into the required `Authorization: DIDAuthV1 <credentials>` HTTP header format.
+-   `DIDAuth.v1.verifyAuthHeader`: A server-side utility that parses an incoming `Authorization` header, performs replay protection (`timestamp`, `nonce`, **and `audience`**) checks, and verifies the signature's cryptographic validity against the signer's DID document.

+These tools provide a robust foundation for services wishing to secure their APIs using this NIP.

 ## Security Considerations

 *   **Inherited from NIP-1:** Security relies heavily on NIP-1's DID method security, key management, and DID document integrity.
-*   **Replay Attacks:** Strict validation of `timestamp` and `nonce` is critical.
+*   **Replay Attacks:** Strict validation of `timestamp`, `nonce`, and (where applicable) `audience` is critical.
 Verifiers **must** maintain stateful nonce storage scoped by `signer_did` and `domainSeparator`.
 The nonce storage should be cleaned up periodically to prevent unbounded growth.
 *   **Service Provider Identification:** Each service provider implementing the same protocol should use a unique identifier in its `domainSeparator` to prevent cross-service replay attacks.
 This is especially important when multiple services implement the same protocol.
 *   **Nonce Management:**
-    - Nonces should be generated using cryptographically secure random number generators
+    - Nonces should be generated using cryptographically secure random number generators.
-    - Nonce storage should be implemented using distributed caching solutions for distributed service architectures
+    - Nonce storage should be implemented using distributed caching solutions for distributed service architectures.
-    - Nonce validation should be scoped by both `signer_did` and `domainSeparator`
+    - Nonce validation should be scoped by both `signer_did` and `domainSeparator`.
-    - Nonce storage should be cleaned up after the timestamp validation window expires
+    - Nonce storage should be cleaned up after the timestamp validation window expires.
 *   **Transport Security:** Communication channels (e.g., HTTP, A2A transport) **must** use TLS/HTTPS or equivalent transport-layer security to protect confidentiality and integrity of the entire exchange, including authentication data.
 *   **DID Resolver Security:** Verifiers must use a trusted DID resolver.
 *   **Verification Relationship Check:** Verifiers **must** check that the signing key (`key_id`) is present in the appropriate verification relationship (usually `authentication`) in the DID document.